 Law and economics, corporate governance and control, securities law and regulation, institutional investors, shareholder activism, European Union, firm financial performance, mergers and acquisitions, M&A, bankruptcy, takeovers

 Bratton, William W. and McCahery, Joseph A., "Introduction to Institutional Investor Activism: Hedge Funds and Private Equity, Economics and Regulation" (2015).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 1645.

 Agency Commons, Business Administration, Management, and Operations Commons, Business Law, Public Responsibility, and Ethics Commons, Business Organizations Law Commons, Corporate Finance Commons, Economic Policy Commons, European Law Commons, Finance Commons, Law and Economics Commons, Policy Design, Analysis, and Evaluation Commons, Securities Law Commons